China rivals vie for state backing to buy HP unit

 China’s government generally backs a single contender as major cross-border acquisitions progress into advanced stages.

-Both contenders have closed significant cross-border technology deals in recent years, with Huaxin buying an 85 percent stake in Alcatel-Lucent’s ALUA.PA enterprise computing business, and Unigroup receiving a $1.5 billion investment from Intel Corp (INTC.O).
+Both contenders have closed significant cross-border technology deals in recent years, with Huaxin buying an 85 percent stake in Alcatel-Lucent’s enterprise computing business, and Unigroup receiving a $1.5 billion investment from Intel Corp.

 Huaxin has contested the late involvement of Unigroup, which pulled off a similar transaction without approval two years ago.